HRTucker/Mo.Fi./README.md

 # Mo.Jo.
-<p>MoFi is a web-app that personalises the experience of watching films, series' and reading books.
-The app will help users collect and keep a record of all their personal thoughts and favourite snippets from these expressive and informative mediums</p>
+<p>MoFi is a web-app that personalises the experience of watching films, series and reading books.
+This app will help users collect and keep a record of all their personal thoughts and favourite snippets from these expressive and enlightening mediums</p>

 <h3> Development Stage: pre-alpha </h3>